 Child psychologist and author Alexandra Kappatou referred to the concepts of demarcation, discipline and punishment, adding that the boundary between them often is indistinguishable from parents.
 “Boundaries are not arbitrary.
 They are intended to help the child develop maturity and the skills needed to protect themselves,” she said.

-During the event a large part of the results of the research was presented, which is carried out within the framework of the program in six countries (Portugal, Finland, the Netherlands, Greece, Italy, Romania) and concerns the successful interventions for the prevention of the phenomenon through social capital and collective efficacy.
+During the event a large part of the results of the research was presented, which was carried out within the framework of the program in six countries (Portugal, Finland, the Netherlands, Greece, Italy, Romania) and concerns the successful interventions for the prevention of the phenomenon through social capital and collective efficacy.
 Among others, the need to take more child-centered measures to enable the management of child abuse and maltreatment cases was highlighted.
 This is because it has been observed that although there are methods and strategies for preventing and combating the phenomenon, few practices are child friendly.
 Sociologist and researcher of the project, Maria Elli Doufexi Kaplani, demonstrated that most practices focus on case management, rather than on the prevention of the phenomenon.
 In addition, many practices focus on supporting children and their families after and not before the incident of abuse.

 From the ELIZA Association, clinical Psychologist Dr. Tinia Apergi, referred to “safe touch”, an innovative program for the prevention of sexual abuse and education of children aged 5-9 years.
 She presented the prevailing myths surrounding child abuse, emphasizing that many of the perceptions that prevailed in the past have now been refuted.
 Psychotherapist and associate of the Eliza Association, Konstantinos Fyssas, referred to the protocol for the identification and management of children for whom there is a suspicion of physical abuse, focusing particularly on the training of professionals.